pmelsted/bifrost/README.md

 ## FAQ

-**Can I provide in input multiple files?**
+**Can I provide multiple files in input?**

 Yes, use parameter `-r` or `-s` for each file to input.

-**Can I provide in input a file which is a list of files?**
+**Can I provide a list of files in input?**

-Yes, a text file containing one input filename per line with no empty lines can be given in input.
+Yes, a text file containing one input filename per line with no empty lines can be used in input.

 **What are the accepted input file formats?**

-FASTA, FASTQ and GFA.
-Input FASTA and FASTQ files can be compressed with gzip (extension .gz).
-If you input a GFA file for the construction, you probably want to use the `-r` parameter for that file.
+FASTA, FASTQ, GFA and Bifrost binary file format.
+Input FASTA, FASTQ and GFA can be compressed with gzip (extension .gz).
+If you input a GFA file for the construction, use the `-r` parameter.

-**Can I mix different file formats in input?**
+**Can I use different file formats in input?**

-Yes, as long as they are FASTA, FASTQ and GFA.
+Yes.

 **If I input a GFA file for building the de Bruijn graph, does it need to contain an already compacted de Bruijn graph?**